AleksZhuravlyov/mincut_maxflow_pnm/README.md

 ## Motivation

-The code is developed to cover computations and visualisation for correspondent paper.
+This code is developed to undertake computations and visualisations included in the submitted manuscript.
+The main idea is to make the results of this research easily reproducible.

 ## Getting Started
 ```